johnivanpuayap/100-days-of-code/Day 17/README.md

 # Day 17
 ## Reflection
-  I just had a 2-day break because I attended my Lola's sister's funeral.
+  I just had a 2-day break because of a personal matter.
 Nonetheless, I started today by completing Day 19 of the 100 Days of Python challenge.
 This section delves more into turtle graphics, event listeners, and working with state and multiple instances.
 I learned a lot today, particularly about functions as inputs, which is a concept I wasn't familiar with before.

   This section has two final projects, the first one is an etch-a-sketch app using turtle graphics and the second one is a turtle race betting app.